-Second, to obtain algorithms that are asymptotically faster than classic methods, we must also employ efficient constructions of Krylov subspace bases.
-In the past, researchers have regarded these techniques as a way to postpone expensive orthogonalization steps in parallel computing environments [29, 46].
+Second, to obtain algorithms that are asymptotically faster than classic methods, we must also employ efficient constructions of subspace bases.
+In the past, researchers have regarded nonorthogonal bases as a way to postpone expensive orthogonalization steps in parallel computing environments [26, 44].
 In contrast, sketching sometimes allows us to eliminate the orthogonalization steps.
 Thus, we can finally take full advantage of the potential of fast computational bases.

-In particular, there is a remarkable opportunity to design a new class of preconditioners for iterative solution of large-scale linear algebra problems.
+In particular, there may be an opportunity to design a new class of preconditioners for iterative solution of large-scale linear algebra problems.
 Indeed, since our approach allows for more flexible bases and mitigates orthogonalization costs, we can still derive benefits from a mediocre preconditioner that only reduces the iteration complexity to 100s or 1000s of iterations.
-We are excited about this prospect.